-We were a little surprised to learn that of all the devices used at hope by children it is laptops that are the favourite.
-Our survey of 1,146 children showed that 82% of you owned a laptop whilst 66% owed a smartphone and 57% owed a television.
+We were a little surprised to learn that of all the devices used at home by children it is laptops that are the favourite.
+Our survey of 1,146 children showed that 82% of you owned a laptop whilst 66% owned a smartphone and 57% owned a television.

 The name 'laptop' was first thought of in the early 1980s to describe a portable computer that might typically be held on a person’s lap.
 This is distinct from a 'desktop' which, you’ve guessed it, is typically kept on a desk – these computer guys have really original ideas for naming things!